wlsf82/EngageSphere/README.md

 ## Business rules

-Read the following [doc](./docs/Requirements.md) to understand all the EngangeSphere application's functionalities.
+Read the following [doc](./docs/Requirements.md) to understand all the EngageSphere application's functionalities.

 ## Pre-requirements